code-for-venezuela/2019-april-codeathon/challenges/ALU-LEA/README.md

 - HTML, CSS, JavaScript
 - Data visualization

+## Project Scope

+* We believe this project is perfect for a team of 2 or 3 people to take on.
+This is a small to medium effort project.

 ## Project contact
 Gabriel Golczer, gabriel@alumnusb.org

-## Questions

-- this one's perfect for a few people(2-3) to take on.
-Would say this is a small to medium effort.